-I previously wrote here about how U.S. airlines handle passengers of size.
-The policies in the United States were pretty consistent.
-The same cannot be said about Europe's major carriers.
-Some offer extra seats at a discount, while others don't even address the needs of passengers of size on their websites.
+The policies of U.S. airlines for passengers of size have been pretty consistent, but the same cannot be said about Europe's major carriers.
+Some offer extra seats at a discount, while others don't address the needs of passengers of size on their websites.
 Before booking travel in Europe, it's best to confirm how individual airlines handle these situations, and that can mean multiple sets of rules if you're planning to hop from country to country.

 Irish flag carrier Aer Lingus does not have specific rules for passengers of size.
-But it does restrict passengers, including those of size, from sitting at emergency exits if their condition might hinder other passengers during an evacuation, or who might impede the crew carrying out their duties.
+But it does restrict passengers, including those of size, from sitting at emergency exits if their condition might hinder other passengers during an evacuation or impede the crew carrying out their duties.
 The carrier offers seat belt extensions; passengers must inform the cabin crew as they board, since the extensions cannot be pre-booked.

 Air France is pretty generous when dealing with passengers of size, offering those who need an extra seat a 25 percent discount in its Economy cabin.
-Air France will even reimburse the funds spent on an extra seat if there are unoccupied seats available.
+The carrier will even reimburse the funds spent on an extra seat if there are unoccupied seats available.

-For passengers of size requiring extra space, Finnair allows them to reserve an extra seat by paying the airfare without taxes, but still paying a fuel surcharge.
-Passengers must contact the airline by phone, as it does not allow extra seats to be booked online.
+Finnair allows passengers requiring extra space to reserve an additional seat by paying the airfare without taxes, but still paying a fuel surcharge.
+Passengers must contact the airline by phone, as extra seats cannot be booked online.

-TAP Portugal says that passengers of size may request an extra seat for greater comfort when booking.
+For example, TAP Portugal says that passengers of size may request an extra seat for greater comfort when booking.
 The airline does not offer any discount, and the passenger is responsible for paying any fuel taxes and service charges on the fare.

 Virgin Atlantic specifically addresses “passengers of a larger stature” who may need an extra seat in order to travel safely and in comfort.
-The carrier says that if a passenger cannot lower both armrests and/or compromise any part of the adjacent seat, they should visit its Seat Plus page to book an extra seat when making their reservation. “if you are unable to sit with the armrests down and/or compromise any part of the adjacent seat, you need to book an extra seat to avoid any disappointment or delay to your journey.”
+Passengers should visit its Flight extras and upgrades page to book an extra seat when making their reservation.